joedickeyredis/percolate-trigger/README.md

 ## Overview

-This repository contains a demonstration showcasing the implementation of GEO polygon search, Redis Streams, and Triggers & Functions (T&F).
+This repository contains a demonstration showcasing an implementation of GEO polygon search, Redis Streams, and Triggers & Functions (T&F).
 The specific use case involves adding image metadata, including image coordinates, as a hash to Redis.
-Subsequently, a search query is triggered against predefined "policies" (hashes) that correspond to specific geographic regions.
+Subsequently, a search query is triggered against indexed "policies" (hashes) that correspond to specific geographic regions.
 If an image hash is added to the database and falls within the bounds of a geographic policy, the image data is appended to the corresponding Redis Stream.

 ## Components